Asking the right medical assistant interview questions

 - What phone and voice mail systems have you used?

-Suppose you’re hiring for a dermatology practice with a high volume of teen patients.
-Your questions might include:
+For example, if you’re hiring for a dermatology practice with a high volume of teen patients, your questions might include the following:

 - How many years of experience do you have in dermatology?

 - What was the scope of your duties in your last practice?

 - What procedures have you assisted the doctor with?

 - Can you tell me about a case when you had a particularly difficult time dealing with a teen patient and his parent?